Buying a Home London Ontario

 - Notes any specific deficiencies and their impact on the value of the property.

 - Estimates the cost to correct any identified deficiencies.

 Note: There can be many other professionals or non-professionals involved in your real estate transaction.
 An excellent, thorough Realtor will ensure you are working with qualified professionals.
-With experience and trial and error, only work with the more competent lawyers, home inspectors and mortgage lenders.

 Warning: Here Comes a Sales Pitch!